Internet and Web Development

-We have over ten years experience developing and managing internet software ranging from low level network diagnostics to software which handles higher level internet protocols such as email, domain name services, custom client-server environments, and of course web services including web site design.
+We have many years of experience developing and managing internet software ranging from low level network diagnostics to software which handles higher level internet protocols such as email, domain name services, custom client-server environments, and of course web services, including web site design.
 We also have extensive experience with computer security including implementing firewalls.
-Whatever your internet development needs might be, we can handle them.
+Whatever your networking or internet development needs might be, we can handle them.
 As most people will be interested in web development, the remainder of this page is about considerations for chosing a web developer as well as pointers for the design of your web site.

 What does this mean for the design of your site?

 - On a site of any significant size, your home page should load very quickly and act as an index to allow customers to find what they are looking for in the shortest amount of time possible.
 Specifically, it should not contain any Java or Flash, only minimal use of graphics and any pictures should be heavily compressed.

 - A picture may be worth a thousand words, but it doesn't always tell what people want, be sure to provide comprehensive textual information with minimal pictures, and provide separate pages for people who want to look at pictures.